Bora-Bora-Community/wordpress-companion/README.txt

 5. Edit all the pages you want to protect by switching the dropdown to the wished user role (guest or any other role)

 == Changelog ==

 = 1.2.0 =

+* Fix bug to hide admin bar for non admin users

+= 1.2.0 =